rascada/polish-school/README.md

 # polish-school
-Collection of exercises from IT school (when I have 18 years old)
+Collection of exercises from IT school (students are 18 years old)

+Examples folder contain files that are shown to us.

 First of all:
 - we don't know git